wifisensing/PicoScenes-github-pages/scenarios.md

 ##### 6.2.1.6.2.
 Combining Multiple USRP Devices

 Assume you have two NI USRP X3x0 devices each equipped with two UBX-160 daughterboards, and with IP Addresses of 192.168.30.2 and 192.168.70.2, respectively.
-And also assume you have physically synchronized these two devices by either solution of [phase_sync_multiple_device](#phase_sync_multiple_device), you can achieve four-channel coherent Rx by the following command:
+And also assume you have physically synchronized these two devices by either solution of [Clock Synchronization across Multiple USRP Devices](#62161-clock-synchronization-across-multiple-usrp-devices), you can achieve four-channel coherent Rx by the following command:

 ```bash
 PicoScenes "-d debug -i usrp192.168.30.2,192.168.70.2 --mode logger --freq 5190 --preset RX_CBW_40 --rx-channel 0,1,2,3 --clock-source external --plot"
 ```
 In this command, please pay special attention to the comma (**,**) in the option `-i usrp192.168.30.2,192.168.70.2`.
 It means to combine multiple USRP devices.
-You can refer to [naming_for_usrp](#naming_for_usrp) for the complete naming protocols for NI USRP devices.
+You can refer to [Device Naming for NI USRP](#61121-device-naming-for-ni-usrp) for the complete naming protocols for NI USRP devices.
 The option `--rx-channel` is equivalent to `--rxcm` introduced aforementioned, and `--rx-channel 0,1,2,3` is equivalent to `--rxcm 15` meaning to use all four RF channels for receiving.
 Then option `--clock-source external` tells USRP to use external clock signals for the frequency generations for the LO and ADC/DAC pair.

 > **Important**: The order of the IP addresses affects the order of the TX/RX channels!
 For example, the 0th and 3rd channels of the combined USRP `usrp192.168.40.2,192.168.41.2` refer to the first and the second channel of the devices with the IP addresses of 192.168.40.2 and 192.168.41.2, respectively.

 ##### 6.2.1.6.3.
 Combining Multiple USRP Devices plus Dual-10GbE Connection

 Assuming you have two NI USRP X3x0 devices each equipped with two UBX-160 daughterboards, and assume each X3x0 device is dual-10GbE connected with IP Addresses of 192.168.30.2 and 192.168.31.2 for the first and 192.168.70.2 and 192.168.71.2 for the second, respectively.
-And also assume you have physically synchronized these two devices by either solution of [phase_sync_multiple_device](#phase_sync_multiple_device), you can achieve four-channel coherent Rx for a 160 MHz Wi-Fi channel by the following command:
+And also assume you have physically synchronized these two devices by either solution of [Clock Synchronization across Multiple USRP Devices](#62161-clock-synchronization-across-multiple-usrp-devices), you can achieve four-channel coherent Rx for a 160 MHz Wi-Fi channel by the following command:

 ```bash
 PicoScenes "-d debug -i usrp192.168.30.2_192.168.31.2,192.168.70.2_192.168.71.2 --mode logger --freq 5250 --preset RX_CBW_160 --rx-channel 0,1,2,3 --clock-source external --plot"
 ```
 Please pay special attention to the comma (**,**) and underline (**_**) in the option `-i usrp192.168.30.2_192.168.31.2,192.168.70.2_192.168.71.2`.
 It means to use the dual 10GbE connection plus combining multiple USRP devices.
-You can refer to [naming_for_usrp](#naming_for_usrp) for the complete naming protocols for NI USRP devices.
+You can refer to [Device Naming for NI USRP](#61121-device-naming-for-ni-usrp) for the complete naming protocols for NI USRP devices.

 ### 6.2.2.
 Transmitting 802.11a/g/n/ac/ax/be Protocol Frames using SDR Devices